ojedarcelo/MUSEAstrometryFieldSearch/README.md

 ```

-This performs a grid-based search over the outskirts of astronomical targets, applying density constraints and automatically downloading background images for finding charts.
+This performs a grid-based search over the outskirts of cluster catalogs, applying density constraints and automatically downloading background images for finding charts.
 This tool uses a GUI to show how the grid is sliding over the dataset.
 The outputs of this script are stored in ```wfm_use_case/OUTPUTS```

 ---